 No cash withdrawal fees

-Most lenders do not charge fees for drawing cash from a HELOC, unlike the high fees charged by credit card companies for cash advances.
+Most lenders do not charge fees for drawing cash from a HELOC, unlike the fees usually charged by credit card companies for cash advances.

 Repayment options

 Repayment options are flexible with a home equity line of credit.
-This type of loan may allow an initial period of interest-only payments, plus options to borrow for a short term and pay off at the homeowner’s convenience, to convert some of the adjustable-rate loan to a fixed rate for more stable repayment terms, or to refinance into a new HELOC.
+This type of loan may allow an initial period of interest-only payments, the ability to convert some of the adjustable-rate loan to a fixed rate for more stable repayment terms, or the option to refinance into a new HELOC.

 Common Uses for a HELOC